wilsonmar/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 Git - Resolving Conflicts</a> [7:39] Jan 12, 2017

+### Mackenzie Child

+* <a target="_blank" href="https://www.youtube.com/watch?v=0x_l_qeoAtY">005: Get Started with Git and Github</a> Jan 13, 2015 [16:00] from the creator of a large library of videos on Ruby on Rails and Adobe.

 ### Dustin Davis

    Twitter: @c0deporn

    It's not the best,
    but this video comes up frequently on YouTube.
-Maybe it's got a great name:
+Maybe it's got a great title:

 * <a target="_blank" href="https://www.youtube.com/watch?v=Y9XZQO1n_7c">
    Learn Git in 20 minutes (posted 8 Jun 2014)</a>